Joel Caine

+Caine played in both the and positions.

 Rugby League career

 Caine played for the St. George Dragons, the Balmain Tigers and the Wests Tigers in the NRL.
 In the Super League he played for the London Broncos and the Salford City Reds.

 Caine made his debut for St. George in round 23 of the 1998 NRL season against the Canberra Raiders at Bruce Stadium.
 Caine played in St. George's final game before they formed a joint venture with the Illawarra Steelers to become St. George Illawarra.
 A semi-final loss to Canterbury-Bankstown at Kogarah Oval.

 In the 1999 NRL season, Caine joined Balmain.
 He finished as the club's top point scorer in their final season as a stand-alone entity in the competition.
 Caine played in the club's final game in the NRL which was a 42–14 loss against Canberra at Bruce Stadium.
 Balmain would then merge with fellow foundation club Western Suburbs to form the Wests Tigers as part of the NRL's rationalisation policy.

 In the inaugural Wests Tigers game in February 2000, Caine scored three tries and kicked four goals against the Brisbane Broncos.
 The 20 points scored was a club record for over five years, and it was over two years later before another Wests Tigers players scored a treble.
 Caine held the Wests Tigers' records for most total points scored by a player and most points scored in a season (224 in 2000).
 All records were later surpassed by Brett Hodgson.
 He remains the third highest point-scorer for the club, having scored 526 points during his 4 years with Wests Tigers.

 Caine later played some country rugby league with the Parkes Spacemen.
 He was chosen to represent Western Division, but withdrew due to overseas travel.